 Russia, Belarus, Vietnam, Montenegro, Serbia, Bosnia and Herzegovina, Macedonia, Malaysia, Mongolia, Benin, Namibia, Grenada, St Vincent and Grenadines, Antigua and Barbuda, St Kitts and Nevis, St Lucia, Barbados, Dominica.

-The following countries, on the contrary, must have a pre-issued Visa (instead of Tarjeta) issued by any Cuban Embassy/Consulate:
+The following countries, instead, have to be provided also of a pre-issued Visa issued by any Cuban Embassy/Consulate:

 Afghanistan, Bangladesh, Cameroon, Eritrea, Ethiopia, Ghana, Guinea, India, Iran, Iraq, Kenya, Nepal, Nigeria, Pakistan, Philippines, Sierra Leone, Somalia, Sri Lanka, Syria, Vietnam.
 In case of guests of these nationalities with a Diplomatic passport: please contact in advance OCC for feedback.

-For avoidance of doubt, the Tarjeta is not a sticker to be applied on the passport but a separate paper to be shown at the Airport or Port of Immigration together with Travel Insurance.
-Passengers must show the Tarjeta at the airport of departure; failing to do so, the embarkation on the selected flight could be denied.
+For avoidance of doubt, the Tarjeta is not a sticker to be applied on the passport but a separate paper to be shown at the Port of Immigration together with Travel Insurance.

 All passengers must be provided of Medical Insurance valid for all ports of itinerary covering costs and expenses of repatriation to the country of origin in case of injury, death and any other type of risk.